 There are numerous methods customers use to find the products and services they need.
 They may use Google’s Search function, Google Maps, or call your business with inquiries.

-Google My Business Insights data provides information on the following:
+Google Business Profile Insights data provides information on the following:

 Google Search Queries